Facebook Linkedin

 On August 10, 2022, I awoke at 6:35 AM with the last sentence of the chorus of Lift Every Voice and Sing ringing in my ear: let us march on till victory is won.

-In the last scene of my dream, I was singing and playing this song on the violin at the same time.
-I was in a room with other people who were standing.
+In the last scene of my dream, I was singing and playing this song on the violin simultaneously.
+I was in a room with other people standing in front of me.
 I was in the front of the room with my violin, picked it up, and played.
 Then I started singing.
 As I began singing, I noticed my voice was shaky and unsure.
 Look, I’m not a vocalist.
 LOL!
 But the more I sang, the stronger my voice got.
 It surprised me and the others who were present.

 But the other thing I noticed was the crowd.
-We were together learning how to prepare how to fight.
+We were together learning how to prepare to fight.
 The song we were singing gave us hope and power.
-And, as I mentioned, when I awoke, I hung onto, let us march on till victory is won.
+And, as I mentioned, when I awoke, I hung onlet us march on till victory.

-Once inside, I saw lots of Black youth.
-I was so impressed at their skills and the way they carried themselves in the areas of finance and leadership.
+Once inside, I saw lots of Black youths.
+I was so impressed at their skills and how they carried themselves in finance and leadership.
 One young lady looked to be about 16 years old.
-She sat next to me, on my right, and explained her role and what she did – a financier leader!
+She sat beside me, on my right, and explained her role and what she did – a financier leader!

 My takeaways from this dream are the following: